schmettow/New_Stats/docs/Generalized_Linear_Models.md

 ```

-#### Time-on-task
+#### Time-on-task {#tot}

 Experimental psychologists call the Stroop task a complex one.
 But, essentially it is a decision between three options and minimal processing time is rather short.
 Compared  to tasks in usability studies, such as finding information on websites or renting cars online, this is almost nothing.
 Also, the complex dynamics of the task are rather different.
 For example, a single user error at the begin of a task sequence can have dramatic consequences, such as getting lost on a website.
-While ToT data also has a strictly positive lower boundary (the fastest way of achieving the goal), it often has a much wider spread and more pronounced
+While ToT data also has a strictly positive lower boundary (the fastest way of achieving the goal), it often has a much wider spread and more pronounced than in RT data.
+In the following we will repeat the informal model comparison from the last section for ToT data.

 We compare the three patterns of randomness on the CUE8 data set, which contains ToT measures on five tasks on a car rental website.
 In this study 14 professional teams took part with two conditions: remote and moderated sessions.
 As data from the remote condition is contaminated with cheaters, we only use the moderated sessions.
 In order to compare the impact of the chosen distribution on the coefficient estimates, we include the factor Task as a fixed effect (with treatment contrasts), despite this not being the most meaningful.